fasttime/JScrewIt/Features.md

 ### `NO_OLD_SAFARI_ARRAY_ITERATOR`
 The property that the string representation of Array.prototype.entries\(\) evaluates to "\[object Array Iterator\]".

-_Available in Chrome, Firefox, Safari 9.0+, Opera and Node.js 0.12+._
+_Available in Chrome, Edge, Firefox, Safari 9.0+, Opera and Node.js 0.12+._
 <a name="NO_OLD_SAFARI_LF"></a>
 ### `NO_OLD_SAFARI_LF`
-A string representation of dynamically generated functions typical for most engines with the notable exception of Safari versions prior to 9.<br>
-More specifically, in this representation, the character at index 22 is a line feed \("\\n"\).
+A string representation of dynamically generated functions where the character at index 22 is a line feed \("\\n"\).

-_Available in Chrome, Edge, Firefox, Internet Explorer, Safari 9.0+, Opera, Android Browser and Node.js._
+_Available in Chrome, Internet Explorer, Safari 9.0+, Opera, Android Browser and Node.js._
 <a name="NO_V8_SRC"></a>
 ### `NO_V8_SRC`
 A string representation of native functions typical for Firefox, Internet Explorer and Safari.<br>